dimitrisstyl7/ca-traffic-simulation/README.txt

 https://doi.org/10.1016/0378-4371(95)00442-4

 The software requires a GNU C++ compiler supporting C++17 with OpenMP enabled.
-The software requres CMake 3.9 or higher to build the program.
+The software requires CMake 3.9 or higher to build the program.

 -------------------------------------------------------------------------------
                                 2. INSTALLATION